asmuth/clip/doc/quickstart.md

 <figcaption style="margin-top: -.4em;"><code>example_chart.clp</code></figcaption>

-In the script, we call a single command called `plot/draw-lines` with a number of arguments such as `data-x` or `limit-y`.
+In the script, we call a single command called `plot/lines` with a number of arguments such as `data-x` or `limit-y`.
 The exact meaning of each of the arguments doesn't matter for now.
-The specifics of each argument are documented on the [reference page of the command](/commands/plot/draw-lines) and you can probably guess what most of them do anyway.
+The specifics of each argument are documented on the [reference page of the command](/commands/plot/lines) and you can probably guess what most of them do anyway.

-What's important for now is that the syntax from above represents a call to a command called `plot/draw-lines` with a number of keyword arguments.
+What's important for now is that the syntax from above represents a call to a command called `plot/lines` with a number of keyword arguments.

 Coming from other languages, it's probably a bit surprising to see a forward slash as part of the command name, but this is allowed in clip.
 Since, at this point, all commands in clip live in the same global namespace, the forward slash is used to group them into modules.
-In other words, the `plot/draw-lines` is the `draw-lines` command from the `plot` module.
+In other words, the `plot/lines` is the `lines` command from the `plot` module.

 But back to our example.
-The `plot/draw-lines` command that we're calling takes the input data table, transforms it for display and then plots the data as a line.
+The `plot/lines` command that we're calling takes the input data table, transforms it for display and then plots the data as a line.
 To see what that looks like, save the content from above to a file called `example_chart.clp` and run it through clip using the following command: